-MTV’s ‘Ghosted’ Host, Travis Mills, Admits He’s Guilty Of Ghosting
+MTV’s ‘Ghosted’ Host Travis Mills Admits He’s Guilty Of Ghosting

 MTV’s newest reality series, Ghosted: Love Gone Missing, focuses on reuniting desperate individuals with former lovers, best friends, or family members who’ve disappeared on them without explanation.
-The show is hosted by The Bachelorette star Rachel Lindsay and recording artist Travis Mills, who just revealed he’s guilty of ghosting women in his past, according to report from Insider.
+The show is hosted by The Bachelorette star Rachel Lindsay and recording artist Travis Mills, who just revealed he’s guilty of ghosting women in the past, according to a report from Insider.

 During the show’s introduction, both Mills and Lindsay said they empathize with the people who’ve contacted them for help because they understand what it’s like to be ghosted by someone they cared about.
-However, Mills has never shared his own story about being a ghost.
+However, Mills has never shared his own story about being a “ghost.”

 “I’ve never ghosted someone that I’ve been in a relationship with or anything like that,” the artist prefaced before diving into the actual story.

-Mills explained that he met a girl online when he was 18 years old, and the two stuck up a private conversation.
+Mills explained that he met a girl online when he was 18-years-old, and the two stuck up a private conversation.
 The girl was living in Canada and asked Mills to marry her so she could stay in the United States.
-The musician said he thought it’d be a cool idea to fly to Las Vegas to help her out, but when he got there he realized he was being catfished.
+The musician said he thought it’d be a cool idea to fly to Las Vegas to help her out, but when he got there, he realized he was being catfished.
 Mills said the girl looked nothing like her pictures so he offered an alternative commitment.

 “I was like, yo, let’s just get tattoos instead,” he said.
 “And as soon as I got the tattoo, I left and two weeks later I covered it up and never talked to her again.”